ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 A site that looks like 10 pages on paper can easily be 20 billable units once you count unique templates, landing pages, thank-you pages, and error states.
 List every one of them explicitly.

-Step 4: Define Revision Rounds
+Step 4: Define revision rounds

-Unlimited revisions is not a scope — it is a liability.
+Unlimited revisions is not a scope, it is a liability.
 Every scope document should specify:

 Clear revision language gives you a paper trail when a client wants to relitigate the scope six weeks in.

-Step 5: List Client Responsibilities Explicitly
+Step 5: List client responsibilities explicitly

 The most overlooked section of any web design scope is what the client must deliver.
 Be explicit: